amper5and/secrets.js/README.md

 ## Changelog
 * 0.2.0 (grempe : Pending)
-	* warn() will no longer try to pop a UI dialog when using an insecure PRNG.
-Console warn only.
+	* Removed Math.random fallback random number generator.
+Should always fail safe, even if it means not working. `secrets.getConfig().unsafePRNG` will always result in undefined now as it is no longer ever set.
 	* refactored away need to know anything about `global` var.
 	* jslint.com, jshint.com, and eslint CLI warnings for code and style now clean.
 	* Beautify code.